Card networks entrust the resolution of the debit and credit card dispute process to the bank that issued the card.

 Gray charges are those that you agreed to pay to the merchant when you bought a certain product or service.
 Not every merchant will inform you about them at the time of purchase.
 They typically appear in small print.
 Online, you typically find them under “Terms and Conditions.”
 Some examples are automatic renewals, mysterious subscriptions, cost creep, or “free” products that wind up costing money.
 There may be a symbolic or minimal initial charge.
 But after a period of time you may be paying for something you didn’t want.
 If so, you enjoy legal protection if this came about as a result of a credit card purchase.

 And sometimes merchants may refuse a refund when one is justified.
 Like not providing the goods or services that you contacted.
-One example of these types of credit card disputes is the cancellation of a flight or another travel-related reservation.
+One example of a credit card dispute is the cancellation of a flight or another travel-related reservation.
 This problem became much more widespread with the COVID-19 pandemic.
 Many would-be travelers discovered that while booking their reservations was easy, it was far more difficult after the cancellation.
-But if they paid by credit card or debit card, at least they had a dispute to fall back on.
+But if they paid by credit card or debit card, at least they had a chargeback dispute to fall back on.

-As a consumer, you can minimize your credit card aggravation by doing the following:
+As a consumer, you can minimize aggravation by doing the following:

 A card company or its duly authorized agent must investigate your claim within a reasonable period of time once it receives your request.
 The ensuing investigation can include an analysis of the signature on the credit card slip, a review of any relevant police report or a comparison of your address with that of the merchant.